iamhimanshu98/iamhimanshu98/README.md

 - 👀 Interested in Artificial Intelligence & Data Science.

--  🌱 I’m currently learning Python.
+-  🌱 I’m currently learning React JS.

-- ❓ Ask me about anything related to Python and related technologies.
+- ❓ Ask me about anything related to Python, JS, Java and any other technologies.

-- ⚡ Fun fact: I use tabs over spaces.
+- ⚡ Fun fact: We use tabs over spaces & keyboards over mouse.

 <br/>